 This research line is all about small carnivores, especially within the family of the Mustelidae.
 I work on several species, from the smallest carnivore in Europe (the least weasel) to the much larger, but still small pine marten.
 With this work I hope to increase our knowledge of the ecology of these species, enabling better management and conservation strategies.
 I do part of this research through my association with the Small Mustelid Foundation.

 As predators of small rodents, many members of the Mustelidae family play important roles in ecosystems.
 However, due to the difficulty to study them, they are understudied and we know relatively little about their ecology and conservation status.
 Currently, I work on two projects specifically aimed at improving the methods to study Mustelids.

 I am working on further development of the Mostela, a camera-trapping device that was first designed by Jeroen Mos to capture weasel and stoat.
 Jeroen and I work on the deployment of Mostelas to study weasels in the Netherlands, where Jeroen does the field work and I do the analyses.
-In 2020, we published a study from a site near Dieren in the Netherlands and are planning a new field study in the eastern part of the Netherlands, where we specifically want to look at the effects of landscape management on the occurrence of weasels throughout the year.
+In 2020, we published a study from a site near Dieren in the Netherlands and are working on new field study in the eastern part of the Netherlands, where we specifically look at the effects of landscape management on the occurrence of weasels throughout the year.
 Furthermore, we are working on a data set that was collected by Karol Zub from the Mammal Research Institute in eastern Poland, also using the Mostela.

 Swedish Polecat Project